WebRTCventures/serverless-twilio-cr-aws/README.md

 # Serverless Twilio Conversation Relay with AWS

-This project implements a serverless backend for Twilio Conversation Relay, allowing you to create voice assistants powered by OpenAI's models.
+This project implements a serverless backend for Twilio Conversation Relay, allowing you to create voice assistants powered by Amazon Bedrock models.

 This project creates:
 - REST API with POST endpoint at `/twiml` that returns TwiML for Twilio